- Email Address

 - Research Description

-My research explores three broad themes: 1) Biomimetics, which refers to the transfer of biological models and knowledge into technological innovations; 2) Higher Education, where I support evidence-based approaches to experiential and transdisciplinary education and community-engaged learning; and, 3) Ecology, focused on seabirds behavioural ecology and the distribution and quality of Personal Protective Equipment litter in metropolitan areas.
+My research explores: 1) Biomimetics, the transfer of biological models and knowledge into technological innovations; 2) Higher Education, focused on evidence-based approaches to experiential and transdisciplinary education and community-engaged learning; and, 3) Ecology, focused on seabirds behavioural ecology and Personal Protective Equipment litter in metropolitan areas.

 - Research Summary